olydis/minimal-jekyll-template/README.md

 ## Cloudflare

-Deploying GitHub pages on Cloudflare is free even for private repositories and comes with [many perks](https://geekflare.com/cloudflare-advantages/).
+Deploying GitHub projects on Cloudflare is free even for private repositories and comes with [many perks](https://geekflare.com/cloudflare-advantages/).
 I find super fast load times around the globe and basic analytics (how many visitors and from where?) most valuable.

 Similar to [GitHub Pages](https://pages.github.com/), [Cloudflare Pages](https://pages.cloudflare.com/) will automatically build on each push.
 However, it also shows live logs of each build, which is useful for debugging!